JaeparkYoon3908/StockPortfolio/README.md

 # Stockprotfolio
-This repository is my side project for skill up android app develop.
+This repository is my side project for skill up android app development.
 ### 1. Screenshot

 <p>